boyanfan/dream-engine/docs/FontRepresentable.md

 struct FontRepresentable;
 ```

-This class supports lazy loading of fonts — fonts of a
+It supports lazy loading of fonts — fonts of a
 given size are only loaded when first requested.
 Once loaded, they are stored in an internal cache to avoid
 redundant file access and improve runtime performance.